ropean/MyHosts/README.md

-A tool to obtain the original return data of the HTTP request.
+A c# winform to manage local hosts file.